-Funeral directors and embalmers (or apprentice embalmers) who have served in the armed forces in wartime throughout the war and six months thereafter or six months following discharge will be exempt license renewal fees.
+Funeral directors and embalmers (or apprentice embalmers) who have served in the armed forces in wartime throughout the war and six months thereafter or six months following discharge will be exempt from license renewal fees.

 Arizona Veteran Housing Benefits

 Arizona has two state veteran homes, one in Phoenix and one in Tucson.
-Veterans who have been honorably discharged ( or their spouses) can apply for admission to an Arizona state veterans home.
+Veterans who have been honorably discharged ( or their spouses) can apply for admission to Arizona state veterans home.
 One located in Phoenix and the other Tucson, they offer a host of services, including skilled, certified nursing.

 Arizona Veterans Stand-down Alliance (AVSA)

 Under the Arizona Housing Coalition, this program holds events and fairs that offer a variety of resources for veterans and their families who may be experiencing housing instability or homelessness.